Confused by ROI’s opt-out option for self-builders? We’ve asked Building Control officers to answer your questions.

 The second and third points require that you include additional documents to support your claim that you are constructing your home to the building regulations’ Technical Guidance Documents (TGD).

 There are 13 TGDs, from A to M and they relate to every building element, from structural (Part A) requirements to ventilation (Part F), energy efficiency (Part L) and accessibility (Part M).
 Note that that for dwellings, fire safety certs are not required.

-What are these additional documents?
+What are these additional documents for the opt out route?
 Is this a grey area I can overlook?

 In order to get a commencement notice issued to you, you must tick all of the boxes, that is, you must submit documentation for each of the fields listed on the BCMS, including the requirement to provide supporting evidence that you will be complying to the TGDs.